MuhammadHamza43/Evaluation-App/README.md

 # ProductCatalogApp

-A React Native mobile application built with Expo that provides a product catalog with favorites functionality, theme switching, and offline support.
+A React Native mobile application built with Expo that provides a comprehensive product catalog with favorites functionality, theme switching, and offline support.

 ## 🚀 Features